Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs/guide.fr-fr.md

 ---
-title: Configuring multi-attach persistent volumes with OVHcloud EFS
+title: Configuring multi-attach persistent volumes with Enterprise File Storage
-excerpt: 'Find out how to configure a multi-attach persistent volume using OVHcloud EFS'
+excerpt: 'Find out how to configure a multi-attach persistent volume using our Enterprise File Storage solution'
 updated: 2024-12-16
 ---